bergesinstitute/graf-method/book-4-unit-5.md

 Cuando el objeto de la preposición es la primera o la segunda persona del singular, alteramos la preposición *con* de este modo.
 Con el resto de personas esto no pasa: *con él, con ustedes,* etc.

+> In English: When the object of the preposition is either the first or the second person singular, we alter the preposition *con* in this way.
+With the rest of the persons this does not happen: *con él, con ustedes,* etc.

     De - from, of

 Usamos esta preposición con el verbo *ser* para indicar origen: *Soy de Lima.* También la usamos para indicar posesión:
 *El perro de Juan es grande.* Cuando la preposición *de* y el artículo determinado masculino singular *el* van juntos, debemos combinarlos en la contracción *del: Ésta es la casa del hermano de Alicia.*

+> In English: We use this preposition with the verb *ser* to indicate origin: *Soy de Lima.* We also use it to indicate possession:
+*El perro de Juan es grande.* When the preposition *de* and the masculine singular definite article *el* go together, we must combine them in the contraction *del: Ésta es la casa del hermano de Alicia.*

     Desde - from/since (for space or time)